nf-core/oncoanalyser/README.md

 [usage](https://nf-co.re/oncoanalyser/usage), [parameters](https://nf-co.re/oncoanalyser/parameters) and
 [output](https://nf-co.re/oncoanalyser/output).

+## Version support

+As oncoanalyser is used in clinical settings and is subject to accreditation standards in some instances, there is a need for long-term stability and reliability for feature releases in order to meet operational requirements.
+This is accomplished through long-term support of several nominated feature releases, which all receive bug fixes and security fixes during the period of extended support.

+Each release that is given extended support is allocated a separate long-lived git branch with the 'stable' prefix, e.g.
+`stable/1.2.x`, `stable/1.5.x`.
+Feature development otherwise occurs on the `main` branch.

 ## Credits

 The oncoanalyser pipeline was written by Stephen Watts at the [University of Melbourne Centre for Cancer